OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Adds an event handler for a supported event.

-Currently the supported event types are `Office.EventType.AppointmentTimeChanged`, `Office.EventType.RecipientsChanged`, and `Office.EventType.RecurrenceChanged`
+Currently the supported event types are `Office.EventType.AttachmentsChanged`, `Office.EventType.AppointmentTimeChanged`, `Office.EventType.RecipientsChanged`, and `Office.EventType.RecurrenceChanged`.

 ##### Parameters: